microsoft/vscode-python-devicesimulator/docs/developers-setup.md

     (for example it could be found at : `c:\users\<...>\appdata\local\programs\python\python37\lib\site-packages\pip`)
   - Run in a console `python -m pip install --upgrade pip`

+- Python Modules

+  - **Note:** On extension activation you will be prompted asking if you want the modules to be automatically installed for you
   - Playsound
     - Run the command in a console : `pip install playsound`
   - pytest
     - Run the command in a console : `pip install pytest`
   - Pywin32
     - Run the command in a console : `pip install pywin32`
   - Python-Socketio
     - Run the command in a console : `pip install python-socketio`
   - Requests
     - Run the command in a console : `pip install requests`

 - VS Code